tnt0932/creativeu/README.md

 CreativeU is a PHP/MySQL web platform for students to showcase snippets of their work.
 Screenshots at bottom of readme.

-_Note: This repo acts as an online museum of an old student group project.
+_Note: This is an old student group project that was never really finished.
 Fork at your own risk :)_

 ### Installation: